theoliverlear/Style-Guide/Style Guide/Introduction.md

 if your calling .matches() on a mat Matcher object, the name may be readily apparent by the context of the method name and the variable name

-programming is an inherently human endevour.
-The computers we type on to the languages we write and the compiliers we use are all from humans.
+programming is an inherently human endeavour.
+The computers we type on to the languages we write and the compilers we use are all from humans.
 We must understand the paradigm we are working in is a human paradigm and that is why metaphorical thinking, like Steve McConnell's "Code Complete" says, is important to programming readability. the power of a metaphor and metaphorical (metaphysical?) thinking